|17 – 19 inches

 If allowed to grow bored for too long, they quickly become master escape artists.
 They can promptly dig their way out of almost any enclosure if given the opportunity.
 Instead, alternate daily walks with other adventures that introduce them to new areas or activities.

-They make excellent hiking companions and enjoy receiving a new toy.
+They make excellent hiking companions and enjoy receiving new toys.
 Get them a dog puzzle to distract them while they relax in the home.
 Make sure they receive at least 30 minutes of exercise every day.

 These things could be something simple like a favorite food that you can use during training or a toy that they find especially interesting.
 This toy could only be given as a reward for a finite period after a successful training session.